tmux-python/libtmux/README.md

 >>> session.kill_window("ha in")
 ```

-create new window in the background (don't switch to it):
+Create new window in the background (don't switch to it):

 ```python
 >>> w = session.new_window(attach=False, window_name="ha in the bg")
 Window(@11 3:ha in the bg, Session($3 foo))
 ```

-kill window object directly:
+Close window:

 ```python
 >>> w.kill_window()
 ```

-grab remaining tmux window:
+Grab remaining tmux window:

 ```python
 >>> window = session.attached_window